 Submittable pages and forms are configured to be navigated using keyboard commands associated with a wide variety of browsers (Chrome, Safari, Firefox, Internet Explorer) and screen reader applications.
 Site pages and public-facing forms are built with ARIA labels, and the default settings for text, buttons, and hyperlinks follow WCAG guidelines for color contrast.

-When designing the Look and Feel of your organization’s Submittable page, and constructing your forms, there are steps we recommend organization administrators take to make your Submittable webpages accessible:
+When designing the Look and Feel of your organization’s Submittable page and constructing your forms, there are steps we recommend organization administrators take to make your Submittable webpages accessible:

 Consider color choices when creating the Look and Feel of your organization’s Submittable page.
 When configuring the look and feel of your organization’s Submittable page (elements such as background, header background, header text, link color, and link hover color), please note that certain colors and color contrasts can affect the accessibility of your page.
 Red-green color deficiency is the most common form of color blindness.
 Using only colors such as these can be problematic for users with color vision deficiency.
 Additionally, low-contrast scenarios, such as gray text on a gray background, will pose problems to users with impaired vision.
 There are several tools you can use to evaluate color contrast, which will assist you in making your page as useful as possible for people with low vision and varying degrees of color blindness.